eponsonby/ATP-Support/job-announcement-playbook/details/overview.md

 If you are posting an open continuous job announcement, you must clearly state this in the job announcement.

+**NOTE:** A new field will be added to allow you to explicitly define the announcement type which may not yet be offered by your Talent Acquisition System (TAS).
+Work with your vendor in order to be able to use this field.

 #### Required
 Yes